plone/training/theming/theme-package.rst

 Build your Diazo-based theme
 ============================

-You can start with the example files in the theme folder, or with your own static HTML mockup, or you can use the Plone 5 default ``Barceloneta`` theme as a starting point.
+You can start with the example files in the theme folder and just change the index.html and custom.less file to customize the default theme to your needs.
+As stated above it's the Plone 5 default ``Barceloneta`` theme plus some custom files you can use to to override or write css/less.

 Use your own static mockup
 --------------------------